 Since 2017 we have been working with Professor Paramala Santosh’s team at King’s College London to support the implementation of the first UK clinical trials.
 The first trial, for Sarizotan, aimed at treating breathing irregularities, is now near completion with results expected in late

 2019.
 Our partnership with Professor Santosh’s team continues as we work together on further trials, as well as on-going work to map symptoms over the long-term, enabling earlier diagnosis and intervention, which will greatly improve quality of life.
-A second clinical trial, starting in summer 2019 at sites in Liverpool and London (including King’s), will aim to reduce symptom severity and focus on global improvements in Rett patients.
+A second clinical trial, starting in 2019 at sites in Liverpool and London (including King’s), will aim to reduce symptom severity and focus on global improvements in Rett patients.

 While traditional drug approaches will likely be restricted to correcting specific aspects of what goes wrong in Rett, it is conceivable that Gene Therapy can correct the cause of Rett at it’s very source and thus provide a profound recovery of function.”